 Fantastic Views of Fall in Yosemite National Park

 There are two places to see Yosemite from above.
 First head to Sentinel Dome 360 degree views of many of the places you visited in the Valley.
+It has to be one of the best photo spots in Yosemite.

 It is 3,200 feet above the valley floor and from here you can see just how enormous Yosemite is.